 Squeezing in a 10 minute exercise snack, between things, is much more do-able.

 So grab a skipping rope and hop to it.
 Hop for a minute, take a short breather.
 Rinse and repeat.

 The type of exercise you’re looking for, is something that is “exhausting”, you want to do it until you’re “exhausted” i.e. you can’t anymore.
-See if you can do it once or twice again, until you are “exhausted” – then call it quits.
+Then see if you can do it once or twice again, until you are “exhausted” – only then call it quits.